gzachariadis/Blacklist/README.md

 - [OpenWRT](https://github.com/gzachariadis/OpenWRT): Installing OpenWRT, a customizable open-source firmware, on compatible routers allows for greater control over your network settings.
 With OpenWRT, you can implement additional security measures, such as setting up a secure DNS, configuring firewall rules, and integrating with Pi-hole for network-wide ad blocking.

+- [Unbound](https://github.com/gzachariadis/Unbound): A high-performance, open-source DNS resolver that improves security and privacy by handling DNS queries and providing features like DNSSEC validation.

 📝 Contributing

 In case, you have suggestions, new blocklist sources, or want to report an issue: